 Method 2: Brush Tool

-Step 1: Select the Brush Tool at the toolbar.
+Step 1: Select the Brush Tool in the toolbar (keyboard shortcut B).

 Step 2: Select a brush style from the Brushes panel.
 If you don’t have the Brushes panel set up yet, you can open it from the top menu Window > Brushes.